-These are exciting times for thalassaemia gene therapy with a number of clinical trials either ongoing or soon to start in both the USA and Europe.
+Exciting times in thalassaemia gene therapy with a number of clinical trials either ongoing or soon to start in both the USA & Europe.

 Dr Michael Antoniou, King’s College London School of Medicine, Guy’s Hospital, London

 Dr Simon Waddington, Institute for Woman’s Health, University College London